wizcamp/wizcamp-realms-demo/session-guides/SESSION-07.md

 - **How does component composition make React apps more maintainable than monolithic components?**
 - **How do conditional classes provide better user experience than static styling?**
+- **How does the disabled attribute improve the user experience in quiz interfaces?**
+- **Why is it better to store feedback messages in constants rather than hardcoding them?**
+- **How does the AnswerChoices component demonstrate the single responsibility principle?**